Asphalt Driveway Co., Part II

 There’s a place for the novice grunts to stand

-Often not as wide as needed and as
+Not as wide as necessary and as

-Constancy and speed are required the
+Constancy and speed are needed the

-Grunt must fling shovelfuls carefully with
+Grunt must fling shovelfuls accurately

 The labor absorbs